SapheSaber/pui-homework-anqic/final-project/README.md

 # FP2 - Evaluation of the Final project
 ## Project Description
 The personal finance website is designed to help users track and manage their savings, spending, and net worth with ease.
 It includes interactive tools to visualize financial data and offers educational resources on fundamental personal finance concepts such as budgeting, saving, and credit.
 My goal is to empower users to make informed financial decisions and cultivate healthy financial habits.
-The platform is optimized for both desktop and iPad, making it accessible and user-friendly for a wide audience.
+The platform is optimized for both desktops and iPads, making it accessible and user-friendly for a wide audience.

 ## High-Fi Prototypes